 For Holders of an ICAO PPL/CPL & Want to Convert to a EASA ATP

 To convert your license as an ICAO PPL holder, you will be required to complete an approved ATPL ground school program with a EASA training provider.
+Please note that the Brampton Flight Centre is not an EASA training provider.
 The ground school can be either a full‐time residential program or a distance learning program.
-Our ground school is divided into 3 modules, covering all 14 ATPL subjects.
-The residential class will take six months to complete and our distance learning program is designed to be completed within 12 months.
+The ground school will be typically divided into 3 modules, covering all 14 ATPL subjects.
+On average, the residential class will take six months to complete and the distance learning program is designed to be completed within 12 months.